 While many changes publish in a matter of minutes, some larger changes to fields like name, address, and URL may take up to 48 hours to publish.
 Additionally, if you do not have bulk verification, some of these larger changes can trigger a re-verification flag.

 Google periodically adds and changes fields, acceptable values, categories and attributes, so it’s important to review available options for your locations by downloading your existing locations.

-The Road to Local Listings Bulk Verification
+The Road to Google My Business Bulk Verification

-In order to manage your locations on Google, you first have to claim and verify your business locations.
+In order to manage your multiple locations on Google, you first have to claim and verify your business locations.
 This process exists to ensure that you are associated with the business and have the authorization to manage location updates.
 Standard business verification requires that the user receives a postcard, email, or phone call with the verification code.
 Once you’ve completed the verification process, you can make location updates to your listing.
 This process must be repeated for each additional location you’re managing.

-Who is eligible for bulk verification?
+Who is eligible for bulk verification in Google My Business?

 Google’s published eligibility guidelines are fairly simple: you must have 10 or more locations belonging to the same business.
 However, there a few other things you should know before applying for bulk verification: